anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * x5c: contains the base64-encoded pledge IDevID certificate.
   It may optionally contain the certificate chain for this certificate.

-The body of the pledge enrollment-request object SHOULD contain a P10 parameter (for PKCS#10) as defined for ietf-ztp-types:p10-csr in {{I-D.ietf-netconf-sztp-csr}}:
+The body of the pledge enrollment-request SHOULD contain a P10 parameter (for PKCS#10) as defined for ietf-ztp-types:p10-csr in {{I-D.ietf-netconf-sztp-csr}}:

 * P10: contains the base64-encoded PKCS#10 of the pledge.